Bradfield/algos/sorting-and-searching/the-shell-sort.md

 ![Figure 7: A Shell Sort after Sorting Each Sublist](Figures/shellsortB.png)

-Figure 8 &lt;fig\_incrementsC&gt; shows a final insertion sort using an increment of one; in other words, a standard insertion sort.
+Figure 8 shows a final insertion sort using an increment of one; in other words, a standard insertion sort.
 Note that by performing the earlier sublist sorts, we have now reduced the total number of shifting operations necessary to put the list in its final